 Program, on behalf of various federal and provincial governments.
 For more information about our programs and services, visit registrar.mcmaster.ca/aid-awards/.

 Regulations for Aid and Awards

-The University promotes access to available Aid and Awards and seeks to maximize opportunities for students while ensuring equity and consistency in administration.
-In doing so, the University operates within the Senate approved University Aid and Awards Policy to ensure its responsibilities to students and donors are met.
+The University supports the financial wellbeing of students in the delivery of aid and award programs, ensuring equity, consistency and transparency in administration.
+The University operates within the Senate approved University Aid and Awards Policy.
 While all regulations for Aid and Awards are established within this approved policy, the University may choose to offer additional Aid and Award programs, establish regulations through which to administer these programs, and/or modify existing regulations with Senate approval after the Undergraduate Calendar has been published.
 It is important to note that Financial Awards are not covered by the University Aid and Awards Policy and are not administered through the Aid and Award regulations that follow.
-Financial Awards support students in a manner consistent with the goals of the University, but do not necessarily meet all of the policy regulations of established Aid and Award programs.
+Financial Awards support students in a manner consistent with the goals of the University, but do not necessarily meet all the policy regulations of established Aid and Award programs.
 Financial Awards may be administered centrally through the Office of the Registrar, Aid & Awards, through the School of Graduate Studies (SGS), or through designated representatives in University faculties and departments that have established processes to administer their own funds (e.g. Athletics and Recreation).
 Financial Awards are not Senate-approved awards and thus, are not recognized at convocation or included on University transcripts.
 Information about Financial Awards is made available through department websites.

 The following regulations apply to all Undergraduate Aid and Award Programs (and excludes Financial Awards, as detailed above):

 Some Aid and Awards require students to submit an application: